sp4c38/AWattPrice/backend/README.md

 environment = production
 ```

 Configure both Cronitor monitors as Jobs.
-The notifications monitor should use a schedule slightly longer than the worker loop, for example 15 minutes for the 10 minute Docker loop.
+The notifications monitor should use a schedule slightly longer than the worker loop, for example 15 minutes for the 10 minute scheduler interval.
 The refresher monitor should use a schedule slightly longer than its 60 second scheduler heartbeat.
 Each worker cycle sends `run`, then `complete` for normal outcomes or `fail` for unhandled errors.
 The workers exit if their Cronitor credentials are missing.

 ## Deploy